General Library Information

 Meeting Room: Comfortable room with chairs to accommodate up to 23 people.
 Up to four 6 ft. long rectangular tables may be set up if needed.
 Room includes a TV/display monitor, DVD player, and a white board.

 Study Rooms: Two small rooms with seating for up to 3 people are available on a first-come, first-served basis to individuals.
-Eligible health-related nonprofit organizations and public agencies may reserve the room through the online reservation system.
+Eligible health-related nonprofit organizations may reserve the room through the online reservation system.

 Free parking is available in our parking lot for Library patrons and those attending meetings at the Library and the Grossmont Healthcare District Conference Center.
 Street parking is available along Wakarusa Street, but it is limited to two hours.